 As a technology demonstration mission, DART also incorporates two key new technologies to further the state of the art for future missions in NASA's portfolio.

-DART will also carry the Italian LICIACube cubesat, which will be deployed shortly before impact to monitor the effects of DARTs impact.
+DART will also carry the Italian LICIACube cubesat, which will be deployed 10 days before impact to monitor the effects of DARTs impact.

 DART will be launched in June 2021 from Vandenberg on a Falcon-9 v1.2 (Block 5) rocket.